MehdiTAZI/Cloud-Datalake-Spikes/AWS/lambda/AthenaSampleRESTAPI/readme.md

 6 - Create the following HTTP lambda function as described in the function.py

 7 - Configure AMAZON API GATEWAY to expose the rest web api

+8 - Use Lambda Proxy integration

+9 - configure timeout to 50 000